roryk/bipy/README.md

       b2-very-fast: True
       transcriptome-index: /my/custom/transcriptome
     quality_format: sanger
+    cores: 8
 ```
-If your reads are of one of the old non-standard Illumina format you can set the
+Setting cores to 8 will run each Tophat alignment on multiple cores, so the total If your reads are of one of the old non-standard Illumina format you can set the
 quality_format to "illumina" to handle older-style illumina reads.
 If you aren't sure,
 stick to the sanger format as it is probably the correct format.